Marisol Nichols: Career

 In 2010, Nichols portrayed Sarah Monahan in the short-lived supernatural crime drama The Gates, a summer series on ABC.

-She also was a guest star in an episode of NCIS: Los Angeles in 2010, as Tracy Keller, former partner and potential romantic interest for Special Agent G. Callen (Chris O'Donnell).
-Nichols' character appears in the sixth episode of Season 2.
 She also had a cameo in Kristin Chenoweth's music video for "I Want Somebody (Bitch About)".
 Nichols also portrayed "The Desert Wolf" on MTV's show Teen Wolf.

+Nichcols has appeared in both NCIS and NCIS: Los Angeles (as different characters).
+She starred in NCIS: Los Angeles in 2010, as Tracy Keller, former partner and potential romantic interest for Special Agent G. Callen (Chris O'Donnell) in the sixth episode of Season 2.
+In NCIS, she appeared as ATF Special Agent Zoe Keats, the girlfriend of Tony DiNozzo (Michael Weatherly) for several episodes of season 12.

 In 2012, Nichols starred in the ABC TV series GCB, with Leslie Bibb, Kristin Chenoweth, Annie Potts, Jennifer Aspen and Miriam Shor.

 In 2017, Nichols began starring as Hermione Lodge, the mother of Veronica Lodge, in the teen drama series Riverdale, loosely based on the Archie comic book series.
-On February 23, 2020, Nichols announced that she would be leaving Riverdale ahead of its fifth season, making season four her last on the show.
+On February 23, 2020, Nichols rumored that she would be leaving Riverdale ahead of its fifth season, making season four her last on the show.
 However, in June 2020, Nichols revealed that after having a talk with showrunner Roberto Aguirre-Sacasa, she would be staying on for season five.

+On the Nickelodeon animated television series The Loud House, Nichols voices Principal Ramirez.